vekatze/neut/book/src/statements.md

 }
 ```

-The entry of a `nominal` is the same form as found in `define`.
-Nominal definitions can be used to achieve mutual recursion:
+An entry of `nominal` is the same form as found in `define`.
+Nominal definitions can be used to achieve mutual recursions:

 ```neut
 nominal {